 It’s easy to get swept away in the holiday spirit!
-However, you can celebrate without sabotaging yourself.
+However, you can celebrate without sabotaging your health.
 A little bit of mindfulness and planning ahead will keep you from feeling deprived or down-right guilty while having an absolute blast!
 This healthy holiday nutrition guide will help support you in making the best choices while also enjoying yourself this holiday season.

 Tips for a Happy and Healthy Holiday Season:

 1) First and foremost, be well rested.
 Lack of sleep is associated with an increased appetite and cravings, especially for sweets and high carb items.
 If you aren’t well rested, hormone shifts occur.
 The hunger control hormone, Ghrelin, and the stress hormone, Cortisol, both increase stimulating your appetite and causing you to eat more.
 If that isn’t enough, Leptin, the appetite suppressing hormone, decreases.
 Therefore, heading to the party already exhausted is setting yourself up for failure.
-(Also, did you know that you actually lose the most weight … while you sleep?!)

 3) Combat stress with nutrition.
 As we mentioned before, higher cortisol levels increase appetite.
 Nutrients that will support stress handling include: